Travel Category

 Christmas in Goa

-Christmas is a festival worldwide and in India it is a delightful experience.
-Goa offers a traditional festivity with prayers, masses and carols at the ancient churches.
-Many of the hill stations in India, like Shimla, have churches dating back to the days of the British Raj celebrating traditional Christmas.
-Be it a white Christmas or a traditional one, this festival is a worth your time.
+Christmas is a festival worldwide, and in India, it is a delightful experience.
+Goa offers a traditional festivity with prayers, masses, and carols at the ancient churches.
+Many of the hill stations in India, like Shimla, have churches dating back to the days of the British Raj, celebrating traditional Christmas.
+Be it a white Christmas or a traditional one, this festival is worth your time.

 Sunburn Goa (December)